-Do you want to know if you’re eligible for the LASIK procedure?
-There are certain requirements for LASIK that should typically be met before undergoing a procedure.
+Do you want to know if you’re eligible for LASIK surgery?
+There are certain requirements for LASIK that should typically be met before undergoing surgery.
 However, these requirements may vary person to person.
 So, for the best answer, check with your eye doctor or schedule a consultation.

 Here are the typical LASIK eligibility requirements: